jonytipton/GeneBank/README.md

 and the number of keys, is then written.
 Each node contains a linked list of child pointers and TreeObjects, its offset and the offset of its parent.
 All of this information is then used to move nodes when manipulating the BTree.

+Discussion:
+Over the course of 3 weeks, we had gotten together through text and in person to put together this project.
+It was divided so that all 5 of us could have something to do.
+Bridgette and Aubrey worked on BTree.java and BTreeNode.java; Jonathan worked on GeneBankSearch.java and GBFileConvert.java; Samantha worked on GeneBankCreateBTree.java;
+and Matt worked on debugging the different classes.